SanyujaShelke/SanyujaShelke/README.md

 ## About Me

 I'm a passionate data enthusiast with a solid foundation in statistics and programming.
 Currently working as a Machine Learning Intern, I'm enthusiastic about leveraging data to derive actionable insights and drive decision-making processes.
-I hold a Bachlor degree in Computer from Modern Education Society's College of Engineering, Pune.
+I hold a Bachelor's degree in Computer Engineering from Modern Education Society's College of Engineering, Pune.

 ## My Projects